Lessons & Golf Clinics

 Lessons can be individual, group or even a dedicated golf improvement package, including Trackman technology.
 The Trackman technology allows tracking of all shots and putts with unrivalled accuracy and can identify your strengths and weaknesses.
 Our teaching professionals utilise this latest technology to help you better understand your swing.
 The Trackman is also used for fitting purposes, ensuring you have the best clubs for your playing style.

-Cottesloe Golf Club’s team of golf professionals include: Matthew Heath – a PGA member for 16 years; Claire Elvidge – the first woman in Australia to achieve PGA status; Ross Metherell – a WA State coach for over 20 years and coach to many international players, and Lucas Paddick – who has played golf for 12 years and is currently undertaking his PGA traineeship.
+Cottesloe Golf Club’s team of golf professionals include: Matthew Heath – a PGA member for 16 years; Bruce Hay – a PGA member for 38 years, Lucas Paddick – who has played golf for 12 years and recently completed his PGA traineeship and Ross Metherell – a WA State coach for over 20 years and coach to many international players.

 Matt was awarded the prestigious WA PGA Club Professional of the Year for 2020.

 Matthew’s coaching style is relaxed but goal driven.
 Matt likes his clients to have a clear understanding on what changes need to be made to improve their golf game.
 He endeavours to work alongside his clients to help them achieve their goals.

 Matt incorporates both the driving range and the golf course into his lessons and adapts his teaching style to suit his client base.

 You can contact Matt on mobile 0402 512 431, or email email@example.com

 Bruce was lucky enough to be there when Greg Norman’s career was just starting to take off and Charlie Earp was his full-time coach.
 It was a fantastic start to a career in golf.
 Charlie had a huge influence on his teaching and life.